sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/general/Cast.md

 				static def test(a : Animal) {
 					// Cause a [:classcastexception](ClassCastException) at run time
-					// because [:mammaltype!] is not convertible to [:reptiletype]. var r : Reptile = a as Reptile
+					// because [:mammaltype!] is not convertible to [:reptiletype]. var r : Reptile
+					r = a as Reptile
 				}
 			}
 	        [:Off]